Gun culture in the United States: Terms applied to opponents

-The terms that gun rights and gun control advocates use to refer to opponents are part of the larger topic of gun politics.
+Terms used by gun rights and gun control advocates to refer to opponents are part of the larger topic of gun politics.

 The term gun nut refers to firearms enthusiasts who are deeply involved with the gun culture.
 It is regarded as a pejorative stereotype cast upon gun owners by gun control advocates as a means of implying that they are fanatical, exhibit abnormal behavior, or are a threat to the safety of others.
 Some gun owners embrace the term affectionately.

-The term hoplophobia refers to an "irrational aversion to firearms".
+The term hoplophobia refers to an "irrational aversion to firearms", and US Marine Jeff Cooper claimed to have invented the term in the 1960s.

 Foreign perspective

-The US attitude to guns generally perplexes those in other developed countries, many of which do not understand the unusual permissiveness of American gun laws, and believe that the American public should push for harsher gun control measures in the face of mass shootings.
+The U.S. relationship with guns often perplexes those in other developed countries, many of whom do not understand the unusual permissiveness of American gun laws, and believe that the American public should push for harsher gun control measures due to mass shootings.
 Critics contrast the US reaction to terrorism given how few deaths it causes, with their high death rates from non-terror related gun crime.